Find out about recycling, composting and other environmental schemes in your borough.

 CLL has over 27 years’ experience in the sector, and has grown to be one of the largest specialist providers for high quality parks and open spaces.
 Their clients include Westminster City Council, the London Borough of Richmond Upon Thames and Leeds City Council.

-The contracts start in April 2020 and run for nine years.
+The contracts started in April 2020 and will run for nine years.

 Why are the contracts changing?

 The existing contracts end in March 2020.
 Cabinet agreed in 2017 to set up a cross-party procurement board to oversee the procurement of the new services.

 The procurement was undertaken in accordance with the Public Contracts Regulations 2015 and the EU Procurement Directives.

 Reduce and Reuse